 Thus, individuals with genes or inherited characteristics that are associated with an increased risk of a particular disease or condition are “disabled” and protected from discrimination by the employer.
 Moreover, if employers use preemployment tests for genetic characteristics, those tested may argue that they were “regarded” as disabled and cannot be discriminated against on the basis of such disability.

-If you have a medical condition and your employer will not reasonable accommodate you, or you believe your employer has terminated, demoted, or cut your because of your condition, contact a disability discrimination lawyer like Branigan Robertson.
+If you have a medical condition and your employer will not reasonably accommodate you, or you believe your employer has terminated, demoted, or cut your because of your condition, contact a disability discrimination lawyer like Branigan Robertson.

 Disability Discrimination Lawyer Consultation